 Apart from analysing the trends in lending by banks, the sectoral breakup of lending has also been analysed.
 While discussing the trends in lending it was observed that having incurred loss during the years 1992-93 and 1993-94, the banks started reporting profit thereafter.
 Banks started earning profit not only because they were given freedom to decide lending rate, but also because they shifted their lending focus to more lucrative lending options, i.e. to professional and personal lending.
 A perusal of the Table 7 reveals that the Indian banks increased personal and professional lending.
-In the year 1990, personal and professional lending accounted for just 9.39% of the total lending by banks.
-In years after the introduction of prudential norms, share of personal and professional lending by banks increased continuously.
-Rising from 9.39% in the year 1990, the share of professional lending personal and increased to 28.51% in the year.
-The share personal increased of and professional lending by banks helped them earn returns at higher rates.
+In the year 1990, personal and professional lending by banks.
+In years after the introduction of prudential norms, the share of personal and professional lending by banks increased continuously.
+Rising from 9.39% in the year 1990, the share of personal and professional lending increased to 28.51% in the year.
+The increased share of personal and professional lending by banks helped them earn returns at higher rates.